carlosccb/Machine-Learning-Regression-and-Classification-Methods-for-Fog-Events-Prediction/README.md

 This repository contains the code for the paper "Machine Learning Regression and Classification Methods for Fog Events Prediction''.

-## Source code

-The code for this publication are _Python_ and _R_ scripts included in [/src](/src).
-Under that directory, more folders are included.
-Each one contains the code related to the name of the folder.
-It's pretty self explanatory.

-The scripts used to run the experiments and obtain the final predictions and metrics are in [/src/exps](/src/exps/).
-To clean and treat the data [/src/Data](/src/Data).

-Jupyter notebooks were used for the EDA stage and for some comparisons during the research process, and are a minimal part of the code (even if the percentage bar on the right says otherwise, but that's intrinsic to jupyter notebook).

 ## README: Important notice

 As an advisory notice, here is some __IMPORTANT INFORMATION YOU MUST KNOW__ before viewing the source code and/or reaching any conclusion from the files included in this repository: